Brissett, Pacers hot from long range, beat Celtics 128-107 - NewsBreak

 But on Sunday, the Celtics couldn’t slow down the Pacers’ long-range shooters.

-“We didn’t come out as physical as we wanted to and it allowed them to get in a rhythm and it kind of snowballed on us,” Boston coach Ime Udoka said.
-“Those guys were walking into 3s and a guy like Brissett started making some but they’ve got good 3-point shooters.”

-Three of them — Brissett, Chris Duarte and Hield — combined for five straight 3s late in the first half, and when Hield capped the 15-5 run, Indiana led 59-46.
+Three Indiana players combined for five straight 3s late in the second quarter and when Hield capped the 15-5 run, the Pacers led 59-46.
 Boston never completely recovered.

 Indiana led 66-55 at the half and, after extending the lead to 19 early in the third, fended off a charge that got Boston within 83-76 with 3:46 left in the quarter.
 Indiana then rebuilt a 93-82 lead.